hrithikguy/hrithikguy.github.io/source/index.md

+## About Me

+Hello!
+Welcome to my website.
+On this page, you will find my publications to date, my work and research experience, and links to various projects I have worked on.
+See my blog (linked on the left) for some of my technical writing.
+Please feel free to contact me (email linked on the left) if you'd like to discuss any interesting technical topics or opportunities.

 ## Publications

 * Aditya Gudibanda, Jordi Ros-Giralt, and Richard Lethin.
 [Fast Detection of Elephant Flows with Dirichlet-Categorical Inference](https://github.com/hrithikguy/papers/blob/master/dirichlet.pdf)  _Supercomputing Conference_, 2018.